Kedar Nath Girdharilal Khatri PG College Moradabad

 K.G.K.
 PG College is well-known college in Moradabad district.
 K.G.K.
 PG College formerly affiliated to Agra University and later with M. J. P. Rohilkhand University in 1973.
 The full name of K.G.K.
-PG College is Kedar Nath Girdharilal Khatri PG College (Hindi:केदार नाथ गिरधारीलाल खत्री स्नातकोत्तर महाविद्यालय).
+PG College is Kedar Nath Girdharilal Khatri PG College.

 K.G.K.
 College was established in 1944 as a primary school.
 The late educationalist Sahu Girdhari Lal ji and his son Sahu Sambhu Nath Khanna ji established it as a degree college in 1948.
 For the last 58 years, the college has served education needs in Moradabad and nearby cities.

 Courses

 K.G.K.
 College provides courses in the Arts and Sciences streams.
 The courses are offered by the college in accordance with the syllabi and prescriptions of the M. J. P. Rohilkhand University.